Examining the Impact of Asymmetry in Lattice-Based Mechanical Metamaterials: Results and Discussion

 \subsection{Metamaterial Properties as a Function of Symmetry}

 After finding the stiffness tensors for all designs, the normal stiffness values are examined.
 The vertical and horizontal normal stiffness values for each design are plotted against each other in Figure \ref{fig:normalnormal}.
-As expected, double-mirror symmetric designs have the same horizontal and vertical normal stiffness.
-Additionally, some asymmetric designs in both design spaces also have normal stiffness values that are similar to each other.
-Also evident from the 5x5 design space is that double-mirror symmetric designs are the most capable of achieving the highest normal stiffness values.
-Asymmetric and mirror symmetric designs are confined to a region of the property space wherein both normal stiffness values do not exceed 0.3, whereas the double-mirror symmetric designs reach 0.4.
+Double-mirror symmetric designs have the same horizontal and vertical normal stiffness as expected.
+Additionally, some asymmetric and mirror-symmetric designs also have normal stiffness values that are similar to each other.
+Also evident from the design spaces is that the highest normal stiffness values belong to double-mirror symmetric designs.
+This is especially true in the 5x5 design space, in which double-mirror symmetric designs attain normal stiffness values exceeding 0.4 but only a few asymmetric and mirror symmetric designs have normal stiffness values over 0.3.

 The normal stiffness values of designs are plotted against their volume fractions in Figure \ref{fig:normalvf}.
-As expected, the higher resolution of 5x5 designs results in these designs achieving higher volume fractions than 3x3 designs.
-The most prominent result in both design spaces is the positive correlation between volume fraction and normal stiffness -- for all design sets the slopes of linear fits range from 0.22 to 0.43.
+As expected, the higher resolution of 5x5 designs results in these designs achieving higher volume fractions and higher stiffness than 3x3 designs.
+Additionally, all designs in both design sets are bounded within Hashin-Shtrikman bounds specialized for lattice-type solids \citep{Grenestedt1999}.
+However, even the most dense design in the 5x5 design space has a normal stiffness much less than the upper-bound stiffness value at that density.
+The stiffer designs that may exist at that density would likely be outside the constraints of the prescribed design space (a nuance not captured by the bounds used).
+There is a positive correlation between volume fraction and normal stiffness in both design spaces: for all six subsets the slopes of linear fits range from 0.310 to 0.578.
 This is expected, as unit cells with more members are generally expected to be stiffer.
-However, designs with similar volume fractions can vary significantly in normal stiffness, beyond even an order of magnitude; R-squared values of the linear fits range from 0.09 to 0.26 (with the exception of the 3x3 double-mirror symmetric design set, which has a relatively high R-squared value of 0.66 due to the limited design space).
-In the 5x5 design space, double-mirror symmetric designs have the smallest range of volume fractions.
-This indicates that symmetry constraints limit the potential arrangements of members in double-mirror symmetric designs.
+However, designs with similar volume fractions can vary significantly in normal stiffness, beyond even an order of magnitude; R-squared values of the linear fits range from 0.139 to 0.378.